MuroSar/KMP-DataConsuming/README.md

 Simple example of how to use Ktor and Preference DataStore

-See images on root project for running example (Android and Desktop)
+See images on root project for running example (Android, iOS and Desktop)

 --------------------------------